-The Good Corporate Governance of PTTEP has defined the qualifications of the Company's independent directors more strictly than those defined by the Capital Market Supervisory Board, specifically in the area of shareholding as clarified in No. (1) below.
-Our definitions of an independent director, whose qualification are annually reviewed, are as follows:
+The Good Corporate Governance of PTTEP has defined the qualification of the Company's independent directors stricter than those defined by the Capital Market Supervisory Board, specifically in the area of shareholding as clarified in no. (1) below.
+Our definitions of an independent director, whose qualification is annually reviewed, are as follows:

-Holding shares not exceeding 0.5 percent of the total number of shares with voting rights of PTTEP, our parent company, subsidiary company, associated company, major shareholder or controlling person, including
+(1) Holding shares not exceeding 0.5 percent of the total number of shares with voting rights of PTTEP, our parent company, subsidiary company, associated company, major shareholder or controlling person, including shares held by related persons of such independent director

-- shares held by related persons of such independent director - 2) Neither being nor used to be an executive director, employee, staff, or advisor who receives salary, or a controlling person of PTTEP, our parent company, subsidiary companies, associated companies, same-level subsidiary companies, major shareholder or controlling person, unless the foregoing status has ended for not less than two years prior to his or her appointment as the Company's independent director.
-Such prohibited characteristic shall not include the case where the independent director used to be a government official or advisor of a government unit, which is a major shareholder, or a controlling person of the Company. - Not being a person related by blood or legal registration as a father, mother, spouse, sibling, and child, including spouse of a child of the Company's director, executive, major shareholder, controlling person, or person to be nominated as a director, executive, or controlling person of PTTEP or one of our subsidiary companies - 4) Neither having nor used to have a business relationship with PTTEP, our parent company, subsidiary company, associated company, major shareholder, or controlling person, in the manner which may interfere with his or her independent judgment, and neither being nor used to be a significant shareholder or controlling person of anyone having a business relationship with the Company, our parent company, subsidiary company, associated company, major shareholder or controlling person, unless the foregoing relationship has ended for not less than two years.
+(2) Neither being nor used to be an executive director, employee, staff, or advisor who receives salary, or a controlling person of PTTEP, our parent company, subsidiary companies, associated companies, same-level subsidiary companies, major shareholder or controlling person, unless the foregoing status has ended for not less than two years prior to his or her appointment as the Company's independent director.
+Such prohibited characteristic shall not include the case where the independent director used to be a government official or advisor of a government unit, which is a major shareholder, or a controlling person of the Company.

+(3) Not being a person related by blood or legal registration as a father, mother, spouse, sibling, and child, including spouse of a child of the Company's director, executive, major shareholder, controlling person, or person to be nominated as a director, executive, or controlling person of PTTEP or one of our subsidiary companies

+(4) Neither having nor used to have a business relationship with PTTEP, our parent company, subsidiary company, associated company, major shareholder, or controlling person, in the manner which may interfere with his or her independent judgment, and neither being nor used to be a significant shareholder or controlling person of anyone having a business relationship with the Company, our parent company, subsidiary company, associated company, associated company, major shareholder or controlling person, associated company, associated company, major shareholder or controlling person, associated company, major shareholder or controlling person, unless the foregoing relationship has ended for not less than two years.

 The term 'business relationship' under the first paragraph shall include normal business transactions, rental or lease of immovable property, transactions relating to assets or services or granting or receiving of financial assistance.
-For example, these include receiving or extending of loans, guarantee, providing assets as collateral, and other similar actions which can potentially result in PTTEP or his counterparty being subject to
+For example, these include receiving or extending of loans, guarantee, providing assets as collateral, and other similar actions which can potentially result in PTTEP or his counterparty being subject to indebtedness payable to the other party in the amount of three percent or more of the net tangible assets of PTTEP or twenty million baht or more, whichever is lower.
+The amount of such indebtedness shall be calculated according to the method for calculation of the value of connected transactions under the notification of the Capital Market Supervisory Board's governing rules on connected transactions mutatis mutandis.
+The consideration of such indebtedness shall include indebtedness occurred during the period of one year prior to the date on which the business relationship with the person commences.